dsjoberg-git/ekas3d/README.md

 ## Files

 - ```scatt2d.py``` is the main simulation code.
 This creates the geometry and mesh, and computes the scattering problem for the reference case (no defects) and the DUT case (with defects).
 It also computes the optimization vectors.
+This can be run in parallel with ```mpirun -n 4 python scatt2d.py```.
 - ```postprocess.py``` runs the optimization to identify the defects.
+This has not been evaluated in parallel yet.

 ## Author